 Lola.com’s annual subscription tiers:

-Concur’s pricing is personalized depending on which products your company uses.
-While this pricing model might work for larger, more stable enterprises, varied and unpredictable costs make budgeting impossible.
-Concur also doesn’t offer any pricing information online.
+is personalized depending on your company's use of optional services, including the number of your company submits.
+For their , starts at $8 per , and the minimal fee for purchasing for the first time is about $1,000.
+For additional services, like advanced-reporting and third-party integrations, the cost goes up.
+While the model might work for larger, more stable enterprises, varied and unpredictable costs make budgeting impossible.
+Concur also doesn't offer any further pricing information for Concur online.
 They use a local sales rep system, and specific pricing information is only exchanged between sales reps and prospects.

 In addition to its higher review score and transparent, predictable pricing model, Lola differs from Concur in a few key areas.